nickcernis/GNU-Terry-Pratchett/readme.txt

 == Changelog ==

+= 0.3.1 =
+* Add text domain to allow for readme translation.

 = 0.3.0 =
 * Removed mail header filtering.
 This was causing issues with WordPress site mail and plugins.